pete-arnold/bmi/README.md

 Each component needs to have its functionality clearly defined and the inputs and outputs specified.

 ## Step 4: Make sure the design fits together.
+All groups need to make sure that they know where their data is coming from and what is required of them.
+The 'main' programme group need to feel confident that they have a programme flow that will work.

 ## Step 5: Implement the tasks.
 Each task needs to be implemented as a function.
 The functions need to be documented so that the users (other groups) can understand them.
 We will work through this iteratively until we achieve a working 'main' programme.
 If ecessary, we will further separate difficult tasks, or allocate new tasks if any prove easy.